tompascall/pushnoti-poc/README.md

 #### Prerequisites

-Test application key has benn saved to AWS Secret Manager.
+Test application key has been saved to AWS Secret Manager.
 To use the key you have to `saml2aws login`.

 #### Development